FAQ

 Key Points to Remember

-1. Aftermarket Hoods Do Not Fit Like OEM Parts:
+1. Aftermarket Hoods Are Not OEM:

 2. Choose a Reputable Body Shop:

-• Importance: Ensures proper installation and minimizes potential issues.
+• Professional installation minimizes potential issues.

 3. Standard Adjustments Are Normal: